 However, in locations of high demand, such as shopping areas and education facilities, tools such as restrictions or pricing are used to encourage turnover.
 Parking spaces may also be designated to improve access for certain user groups or vehicles, such as mobility parking spaces, bus stops and taxi ranks.
-On some streets parking may be excluded or limited to certain times of the day to improve safety or the efficiency of the transport network.
+On some streets parking will be excluded or limited to certain times of the day to provide active travel options, priority lanes or to improve safety or the efficiency of the transport network.
 Each street is different, and the level of movement, place or parking is determined by its function in the transport network, known as the One Network Framework (refer to Section 7.1.1).